CollinHeist/TitleCardMaker/docs/getting_started/connections/emby.md

         Although your local IP address will obviously be different, this IP should be _like_ `http://192.168.0.29:8096/`.

-3. Open the Emby WebUI, and open your server Dashboard by clicking the gear icon in the top right.
+3. Open your Emby interface, and open your server Dashboard by clicking the gear icon in the top right.

 4. Scroll to the bottom of the left navigation bar, open `Api Keys` under `Advanced`.

-5. Click `+ New Api Key`, and enter the name `TitleCardMaker`.
+5. Click `+ New Api Key`, and enter some name (like `TitleCardMaker`).

 6. Copy the created key, it should be a 32-character long string of numbers and the letters between A and F.

 7. Back within TitleCardMaker, paste the API key from Step 6 into the API key input box and then click <span class="example md-button">Save Changes</span>.